What can you expect when you visit Fields of Grace?

-- Worship: Contemporary worship music primarily May - October as we worship outdoors.
-During the cold winter we are indoors and have more of an unplugged, acoustic worship setting.
-Of course, the music is still pretty awesome!
+- Worship: From contemporary high energy worship music to an unplugged, acoustic worship setting, we love praising God.
 Come ready to sing.
 You can clap your hands, raise your arms or stand still.
 This is your worship time.
 Praise as the Spirit of God leads you.

-- Kids: Well, we're working on that.
-We do not have a nursery, however kids are always welcome.
+- Kids: We do not have a nursery, however kids are always welcome.
 We love having those little wonders join us.

 Afraid lightening will strike if you walk inside a church?

 At FOG, we want you to know that you can belong before you believe.
 We all have questions and struggle with faith, the Bible and what we believe.
 That's OK.
 It is our hope that as you visit week to week you will discover for yourself who Jesus is and what it means to have Him in your life.
 (It's awesome!!)

 You do not have to come knowing everything.
 Just come and let the Holy Spirit help you sort it out.
-Please do read our "What We Believe" statement so that you understand our position, but know that we love and welcome you even if you are still trying to discover your truth.
+Please do read our "What We Believe" statement so that you understand our position, but know that we love and welcome you even if you are still trying to discover God’s truths.
 We are all on a journey and we are here to help you discover the joy and truth in that journey...plus have some fun along the way!

 Do you only preach fire and brimstone?